Luxendo/luxendo-image/README.md

     - `sensor_size_px`: Size of the camera sensor in pixels.
     - `crop_offset_px`: Offset in case the image is cropped (in pixels).
     - `crop_size_px`: Size (width and height) of the region of interest when cropping (in pixels).
     - `direction`: [Optional] The direction of detection (axis of detection objective) as vector in 3d in "microscope space".
+If it's not provided (e.g. because it's not specified in the config file of the microscope), then it is assumed that the detection direction is the cross product of the left-to-right and top-to-bottom image-plane vectors (see above).
 * `illuminations`: [Optional entries: can be empty list].
 Illumination-related parameters.
 Not fully defined yet.
 Subject to change.
     - `objective`: Name of the respective illumination objective.
     - `direction`: The direction of illumination (axis of illumination objective) as vector in 3d in "microscope space".